 Filming and Photography

-Please note that the flying of kites, model planes, helicopters and drones is strictly prohibited at the Royal Botanic Gardens and Domain and permission for these activities will not be granted for non-commercial filming.
-For more information please contact us.
+Please note that the use of drones is strictly prohibited at the Royal Botanic Gardens and Domain and permission for these activities will not be granted for non-commercial filming.